Search our site:

 You may have heard the saying about people who come into our lives leaving footprints, causing us to be forever changed.
 Our family was blessed by just such a person - a child in foster care.

-With May being Foster Care Awareness Month, I wanted to share a little of our story.
-I've never been a foster parent, but have recently had the blessing of being a foster grandparent and have discovered there are small ways we can all become a part of loving these children with the love of Jesus!
+With numbers continuing to rise with children in Foster Care, I wanted to share a little of our story.
+I've never been a foster parent, but a few years ago I had the blessing of being a foster grandparent and have discovered there are small ways we can all become a part of loving these children with the love of Jesus!

-About two years ago a little red-headed bundle of joy and challenges came into our lives as our daughter felt God’s call to become a foster parent.
+It seems like yesterday a two year old little red-headed bundle of joy and challenges came into our lives as our daughter felt God’s call to become a foster parent.
 For almost two years she became “Mom”; we became grandparents, and our other kids became an aunt and uncles!
-She became ours, and we became hers.
+"A" became ours, and we became hers.
 Her caseworker had thought she would be moved toward adoption with our daughter.

 We saw the challenges of fostering our daughter dealt with, and we saw the disappointments, but we also saw the difference it made in a child’s life.
 She was safe; she was loved in a time that she needed someone to be there for her.
 Many invested into her life, and she impacted many around her as well.

-The statistics of how many children are in “the system” is overwhelming, heart-rending – over 400,000 each day in the United States.
+The statistics of how many children are in “the system” is overwhelming, heart-rending – in the United States there are over 400,000 children in the foster care system.

 I don’t tell our story so much out of grief & sorrow, although that has been a part of the process.
 I share it out of sincere gratefulness.
 This child was truly a gift of God to us, and we believe the work He began in her will continue no matter where He may lead her.
 (Phil.
 1:6)